Falyrion/Gymtonic-App/README.md

 # Gymtonic-App

-An Android fitness app for nutrient tracking and workout plans
+An Android fitness app for nutrition tracking and workout plans

 *Attention: This app is currently in alpha-development-status.*